bufbuild-ru/docs/docs/bsr/generated-sdks/npm/index.md

 ### Commit

-The SDK uses the `commit-` prefix to indicate that a commit is being referenced.To get the generated SDK for the module at a commit, using the latest plugin version:
+The SDK uses the `commit-` prefix to indicate that a commit is being referenced.

+To get the generated SDK for the module at a commit, using the latest plugin version:

 ```console
 $ npm install @buf/connectrpc_eliza.bufbuild_es@commit-8b8b971d6fde4dc8ba5d96f9fda7d53c